 If you think it is good, create a bootable media device to install on your hard drive to keep using the operating system rather than booting from USB.
 Every time you boot from a USB you start the OS from scratch, it won’t remember your session/ no resistance mechanism.

 [permanently] install Pop OS in VirtualBox

 If you wish to install it within the VirtualBox, you have two options.

 - Don’t turn off / shut down the OS instead click on the “X” button of VirtualBox windows and when prompted select “Save machine status” and it will then goes into hibernation (stasis) mode.

 - Install it on the virtual hard drive.
 The following steps are for this option.

 make partitions, one ESP and one ext4 and

-Once done, click on the start button, It will take a few minutes to isntall.
-Now turn off the machine (either send single to shut down or turn off from the OS) Before you start the OS again remember to go to settings and remove that optical drive that we’ve assigned earlier otherwise it will again use the ISO file to boot.
+Once done, click on the start button, It will take a few minutes to install.
+Now turn off the machine (either send single to shut down or turn off the OS) Before you start the OS again remember to go to settings and remove that optical drive that we’ve assigned earlier otherwise it will again use the ISO file to boot.

 So that’s how you install this beautiful Linux operating system on a Virtual machine, you can do the same for Vmware and other Virtual machine software.